gwongwen/solar_pi0_ws_abp/01-hardware/README_HARD.md

 # Description of datasheet/schematic/tutorial
 This folder contains datasheet of the only sensor of our project (Bosch's BMP388) and the LoRa chipset radio (RFM95W inlcude on Adafruit's LoRa Radio Bonnet).
-It also contains the schematic of the Solar Pi Platter board and differents tutorials in order to undertsand I2C bus and use Solar Pi Platter drivers.
+It also contains the schematic of the Solar Pi Platter board and different tutorials in order to understand I2C bus and use Solar Pi Platter drivers.
 A brief description of Raspberry Pi Zero W  GPIO board is added.

 **Datasheet**